In Case of Emergency

 Thirty states have plans in place that provide for the evacuation, rescue and recovery of animals in the event of a disaster.
 Each participating state has different requirements, including providing general care and shelter for pets with or without owners, deploying animal response teams and attempting to reunite misplaced animals.
 Following the four steps of F.I.D.O. is one way you can assist rescue teams during an emergency.

 BringFido stands ready to assist you during any emergency evacuation.
 Our Canine Concierges have secured thousands of hotels, vacation rentals and shelters for evacuees, while offering essential advice on how best to navigate these highly stressful times.
 Visit our website or mobile app, where you can browse and book more than 250,000 hotels and vacation rentals around the country.
-Or, call us and let us do the legwork for you.
+Or, let us do the legwork for you.
 Our Canine Concierge team contacts the hotel to confirm the assignment of a pet-friendly room and can even help with any exceptions or special requests that you may have.

 Remember that when you book with BringFido, you enjoy the benefit of our Pet Friendly Guarantee, and you’ll never pay a booking fee.
 Call us at 877‑411‑3436 to speak to one of our friendly agents, or save some time and book online.
 Either way, our service is free.